 - find the references you need to complete course assignments

 If you are a member of staff working on a dissertation, coursework, a systematic review or other piece of research where you need to do your own literature search, it is possible to gain assistance with this.
 Working online using screen sharing, you can guide the search strategy but obtain assistance with it at the same time, as well as learning tips and tricks for future searches.
 Sessions can be arranged at a date and time to suit you and are offered remotely via Microsoft Teams so you do not have to travel.

 Taught sessions for individuals or teams

-If you would like more general training on how to make effective use of databases and e-resources to find information, you can also contact Anita to arrange this.
-Below are examples of the taught sessions you can request:
+If you would like more general training on how to make effective use of databases and e-resources to find information, below are examples of the taught sessions you can request: